dotnet/project-system/docs/repo/getting-started.md

 ## Testing

 ### Project System
-While the long term goal is to have all C#/VB projects use this project system, currently only .NET Core, .NET Standard and Shared Projects do.
+While the long term goal is to have all C#, F# and Visual Basi  projects use this project system, currently only .NET Core, .NET Standard and Shared Projects do.
 If you want to test other project types, you can manually create a project to test this:

 1. __File__ -> __New__ -> __Project__ -> __C#__ -> __Templates__ -> __Visual C#__ -> __Windows__ -> __Console App (.NET Framework)__
 2. Right-click on the project and choose __Open in File Explorer__